QuentinGra/QuentinGra/README.md

 I earned a degree in IT maintenance back in 2019, but in 2022 I made a career switch to **`web development`**.
 Since then, I've truly fallen in love with coding and building digital products.

 Curious and eager to grow, I love learning new tools and frameworks.
-I'm currently exploring backend ecosystems beyond PHP — and Java is next on my list!
+I'm currently exploring backend ecosystems beyond PHP and Java is next on my list!

 Outside of coding, I'm a calm and thoughtful person.
-I enjoy reading, listening to music, and going on long hikes to recharge and find inspiration.
+I enjoy reading, listening to music and going on long hikes to recharge and find inspiration.

 <details>
  <summary><h4>👨‍💻 Coding</h4></summary>